Hszemray/MetaboExploreR/README.md

 **`MetaboExploreR`** Installation is effortless with the below helper function.
-Once the package is attached you will be asked for a username and a default default workflow will open for your convenience.
+Once the package is attached you will be asked for a username and a default workflow will open for your convenience.

 ``` r
 source("https://raw.githubusercontent.com/Hszemray/MetaboExploreR/master/R/install.R")